Design Your Own Future… Study Visual Communications at Sinclair

 |(ART 1161 OR ART 2265)||3|

-Sinclair’s Visual Communications program is accredited by the National Association of Schools of Art and Design (NASAD)
+Sinclair Community College has been accredited by the National Association of Schools of Art and Design (NASAD) since 2002.